FAForever/wiki-pages/Infrastructure/LiveReplay-server-and-replays.md

 ## Live Replay

-All your games are sent to a liveReplay server, so other people can observe your game without taking your bandwidth.
+All your games are streamed to a liveReplay server, allowing others to watch without impacting your bandwidth.

-### How can I watch a live replay ?
+### How Can I Watch a Live Replay?

-You can find all games being currently played in under the live replay tab which is under the replay tab.
+You can access ongoing games under the "Live Replay" tab within the "Replays" section.

-Alternatively, if you have a friend hosting a game, a blue link is automatically posted by your friend into the main chat.
-All you have to do is click on it to launch the liveReplay.
+Alternatively, if a friend is hosting a game, they automatically share a blue link in the main chat.
+Simply click the link to launch the liveReplay.

-The liveReplay of a game will be active as long as someone is watching it : Even after a game is done, there is still a chance that you can watch it !
+LiveReplays remain active as long as someone is watching.
+Even after a game ends, you can still view it.

-### Why am I sent to the FA main menu ?
+### Why Am I Sent to the FA Main Menu?

-You don't have the map.
-So you can't view the game.
-Download the map (the name is given before the link) from the [vault](/Map-&-Mod-Vault), and click the liveReplay link again.
+If you lack the map required for viewing, you'll be redirected to the main menu.
+Download the map (map name provided in the link) from the [Map & Mod Vault](/Map-&-Mod-Vault) and click the liveReplay link again.

-### Is it easy to cheat with that !
+### Can I Cheat with LiveReplays?

-Yes and no : There is a 300 seconds (5 minutes) delay between the real game and the game you are watching.
+There's a 300-second (5-minute) delay between the actual game and the liveReplay, making cheating difficult.

-### The host left, the replay is ended, but not the game / How can I see a livereplay if I miss the link ?
+### The Host Left, How Do I Access the LiveReplay?

-Only the host is sending the link, but everybody in the game is sending the replay to the livereplay server.

-Just double click in any Sword icon of any player still in game or go to the live replay tab.
+Only the host initially shares the link, but all players send replays to the liveReplay server.
+Double-click any player's sword icon still in the game or navigate to the liveReplay tab to access it.

-### The (live)replay is desync !
+### The (Live)Replay Is Desynced!

-That doesn't mean that the game is.

-This could mean that you don't have mods that are being used in the game.

-It could also a bug that occurs in the FA engine : when someone leaves the game, it can often desync the replay.

-This is a bug in the engine and as result unable to be fixed.
+A desynced liveReplay doesn't indicate a desynced game.

+Possible causes include missing required mods or engine bugs triggered when players leave the game, which cannot be fixed.

 ## Replays

-### Last Game doesn't work !
-I can't save my replay !
-WHERE ARE THEY !?
+### Last Game Doesn't Work!
+Where Are My Replays Stored?

-Your replays are now stored in your FAF Forged Alliance directory - usually `C:\\Program Data\\Faforever\\replays\\`
+Your replays are stored in your FAF Forged Alliance directory, typically `C:\ProgramData\Faforever\replays\`.

-You are now able to open your replays directly from the FAF client in the [Replays tab](/Replays-&-Live-Games).
+Access and manage your replays directly from the FAF client under the [Replays tab](/Replays-&-Live-Games).

-### I can't open my replay !
+### I Can't Open My Replay!

-FAF installs a seperate directory to `C:\\Program Data\\Faforever\\bin` (or whatever your primary partition is) & install the client to the root of your primary partition (unless you specified elsewhere).
-Associate the replay file with the FAF client (not the game executable but the client executable).
-This will allow you to open any FAF Replay files directly from the directory.
+Ensure the FAF client executable, not the game executable, is associated with replay files.
+This setup allows direct opening of FAF replay files from their directory.